jennychen1030/enhanced-one-former/README.md

 - To use this version of OneFormer model, follow these steps:
   - Prepare Your Dataset: Ensure your dataset is in a format compatible with detectron2.
   - The dataset I used is ADE20K which can be obtained online: https://groups.csail.mit.edu/vision/datasets/ADE20K/
+    - The ADE20K dataset, created by MIT and Adobe Research, is a comprehensive resource for semantic segmentation and scene parsing in computer vision.
+It features a diverse collection of indoor and outdoor images, each meticulously annotated at the pixel level.
+These annotations not only identify objects within each scene but also detail their parts and attributes.

   - Configuration: Adjust the configuration file (config.yaml) to suit your specific requirements, such as model parameters, training settings, etc.

   - Training the Model: